Monitoring consent compliance: Scan websites and apps to eliminate risks

 The EU’s GDPR (General Data Protection Regulation) created the need for consent compliance in 2018.
 Now new regulation has made consent compliance an imperative for US companies in 2024.
 Although most companies have implemented consent banners on web and app, very few monitor whether data flows are compliant with consent choices.

 Enforcement for CPRA (California Privacy Rights Act), the US’s most groundbreaking privacy law, began in February, 2024.
 This law gives the state of California new authority to issue fines for sharing personal data against users’ preferences.
 Prior to this law, the CCPA (California Consumer Privacy Act) only restricted selling personal data against users’ preferences.
-As a result, companies with users in California must give users the opportunity to opt out of data sharing on all websites, apps, and any other product or service.
+As a result, companies with users in California must give users the opportunity to opt out of data sharing for advertising purposes on all websites, apps, and any other product or service.

 Now almost every other US state is following suit.
 Six states since 2023 have started enforcing similar privacy laws, including Texas and Oregon whose laws went into effect July 1, 2024.
 Over the next two years, 12 more states will start enforcing their new privacy laws.
 Even though New York doesn't have its own privacy law yet, the New York State Attorney General published a website privacy controls guide on July 30, 2024 to direct businesses on deploying tracking technologies and complying with New York's consumer protection laws.